 Be a volunteer at Banner Desert Medical Center and Cardon Children's Medical Center

-The first step to learn about becoming a hospital volunteer is to attend an information session.
+The first step to learn about becoming a hospital volunteer is to attend an information session (required).
 This is how interested individuals will learn about what it takes to become a volunteer.

 Due to the in-depth nature of the application and training process, as well as the costs involved, we require a minimum six-month (100 hour) time commitment.

-- After the Group Interview, selected individuals will receive an email containing the online volunteer application link.
-The application must be completed within 48 hours.
+- After the information session individuals will receive an email containing the online volunteer application link.
+The application must be completed within the noted time frame.

 - Applications will be reviewed by Volunteer Resources and selected individuals will be contacted.

 - Pass Health Screen & Background Check

 (Please note: A health screen is required for In-Hospital volunteers and Summer Volunteers.
 The health screen is not required for Community Volunteers.
 At your health screen appointment you’ll need to…Show proof of having a flu shot in the last twelve monthsStart the two step tuberculosis(TB) skin test process.
 Bring proof of vaccines for Measles, Mumps, German measles (Rubella), Chickenpox (Varicella) OR…Physician documentation you had the disease.Please note: If the immunization records are not satisfactory you may need a blood test to check for immunity to the diseases, or possibly obtain the immunizations.)

 - Complete required volunteer on-boarding process, complete volunteer orientation, attend position-specific training and complete a self-guided hospital tour.

 If you are selected for the Volunteer Program, you will then: